What Is the South Staffordshire Railway Walk?

-Although the South Staffordshire Railway Walk is 5.2-miles, the route can extend further if you want it to.
-The South Staffordshire Railway Walk route naturally runs onto the Kingswinford Railway Walk route, which is 5.7-miles (9.17km) long.
+Although the South Staffordshire Railway Walk is 5.2 miles, the route can extend further if you want it to.
+The South Staffordshire Railway Walk route naturally runs onto the Kingswinford Railway Walk routes 5.7 miles (9.17km) long.
 In total, both routes are 10.9 miles (17.54km) long.
-The Kingswinford Railway Walk route runs from The Railway Cafe, Wombourne to Fens Pool, Brierly Hill.
+The Kingswinford Railway Walk route runs from The Railway Cafe, Wombourne, to Fens Pool, Brierly Hill.
 Having cycled both routes, we recommend you stick to the South Staffordshire Railway Walk – it’s better cared for, wider and generally more pleasant.
 The Kingswinford Railway Walk gets a little industrial once you pass Himley Plantation.

 Kingswinford Railway Walk Map

 There are a few options for parking, all of which are free and listed below.
 If you want to park at The Railway Cafe, we suggest you put the address below in Google Maps and not The Railway Cafe; otherwise, you might end up in the wrong place.
 All the parking and cafe locations are on the second map above.

 Tettenhall – Meadow View Terrace, Wolverhampton, WV6 8NX